Danjstr/donors_dw/README.md

 # Overview:There needs to be an Overview Section describing what the project is and the goals.

-# Content: Including a content section featuring all the files in our Github is necessary. including a short description of what the purpose of each file is
+# Content:

+There are many files provided in this Github Repo.
+This section will be providing an overview of each file.

 # Outline: there need to be an outline of all the broad steps taken. basically a recap of our timeline